taylorsimone-dispatches/Newsletter/README.md

 I'm Taylor.

-A Vancouver-based film/television professional and freelance journalist.
+A Vancouver-based film/television tech professional and freelance journalist.

 I dispatch for 19+ departments for major film productions and TV shows shooting in British Columbia.